dennyzhang/challenges-kubernetes/README.md

 - Objective: Know how to deployment k8s cluster env
 - Requirements:
 ```
-1. Deploy 3 nodes k8s.
+1. Deploy 3 nodes k8s in your local virtualbox.
 One controller, others as worker
+2. Deploy k8s web UI, which is disabled by default.
-2. Create a nginx service with 6 instances.
+3. Create a nginx service with 6 instances.
 Confirmed they are distributed.
-3. Visit nginx service by loadbalancer.
+4. Visit nginx service by loadbalancer.
 (Hint: Ingress)
 ```
 - Main Tech:
 - See more: [Scenario-201](./Scenario-201)